lenngro/lanyon/_posts/2020-10-25-Opportunities-Machine-Learning-Healthcare/2020-10-25-Opportunities-Machine-Learning-Healthcare.md

 2. Automating routine processes: Routine tasks that need to be done for every patient and that are time-consuming, e.g. summarizing a patient's treatment that could be accelerated using NLP methods.

 ### Clinical Support and Augmentation
-1. Standardizing clinical processes: To cope for different amounts of clinical training and experience, treatment choices could be supported by ML predictions, e.g. when a clinician is unsure about which medication sets or doeses are most appropriate for a patient, a machine learning model could recommend sets or dosages based on the past condition and treatment while suggesting default dosages to avoid dangerous dosing.
+1. Standardizing clinical processes: To cope for different amounts of clinical training and experience, treatment choices could be supported by ML predictions, e.g. when a clinician is unsure about which medication sets or doses are most appropriate for a patient, a machine learning model could recommend sets or dosages based on the past condition and treatment while suggesting default dosages to avoid dangerous dosing.
 2. Integrating fragmented records: a long patient history may lead to many fragmented pieces of information about the patient that would be required to be scanned manually by a clinician to find useful indications.
 Automatic review and summary of the patient history could speed up this process.

 ### Expanding Clinical Capacities